dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/30-components-for-consolidated-data-analysis/06-main-properties-of-the-tpivotgrideh.md

 `property ActualColFlds: TStringList;`
-<dd>Returns a list of the actual fields for the columns axis.
-Data is taken from PivotDataSource.ActualColFlds.</dd>
+<sh>Returns a list of the actual fields for the columns axis.
+Data is taken from PivotDataSource.ActualColFlds.</sh>
 <br>

 `property ActualRowFlds: TStringList;`
-<dd>Returns a list of the actual fields for the rows axis.
-Data is taken from PivotDataSource.ActualRowFlds.</dd>
+<sh>Returns a list of the actual fields for the rows axis.
+Data is taken from PivotDataSource.ActualRowFlds.</sh>
 <br>

 `property ActualValueFields: TValueFieldsCollectionEh;`
-<dd>Returns a list of the actual value fields.
+<sh>Returns a list of the actual value fields.
 The data is taken from the PivotDataSource.
-ActualValueFields.</dd>
+ActualValueFields.</sh>
 <br>

 `property ColsAxisTree: TPivotAxisGroupingTreeEh;`
-<dd>Returns the value tree for the columns axis.</dd>
+<sh>Returns the value tree for the columns axis.</sh>
 <br>

 `property DataBuildingProgressDelay: Integer default 1000;`
-<dd>Sets the length of the delay before displaying the progress bar.
-The default value is 1 second.</dd>
+<sh>Sets the length of the delay before displaying the progress bar.
+The default value is 1 second.</sh>
 <br>

 `property DefaultColWidth: Integer default 80;`
-<dd>Specifies the default column value that is used when generating data.</dd>
+<sh>Specifies the default column value that is used when generating data.</sh>
 <br>

 `property DefaultDateTimeSliceLevels: TDateTimeSliceLevelsEh read default [dtslYearEh, dtslMonthEh, dtslDayEh];`
-<dd>Specifies the level of "splitting" of fields of type Date / Time when the fields are formed using the PivotFields.RebuildPivotFields method.</dd>
+<sh>Specifies the level of "splitting" of fields of type Date / Time when the fields are formed using the PivotFields.RebuildPivotFields method.</sh>
 <br>

 `property GridCellParams: TPivotGridCellParamsEh;`
-<dd>Sets the color and font for the data cells in the summary analysis grid.</dd>
+<sh>Sets the color and font for the data cells in the summary analysis grid.</sh>
 <br>

 `property GridLineParams: TPivotGridLineParamsEh;`
-<dd>Sets the color and visibility of separating lines in the summary analysis grid.</dd>
+<sh>Sets the color and visibility of separating lines in the summary analysis grid.</sh>
 <br>

 `property Options: TPivotGridOptionsEh default [pgoColSizingEh, pgoEditingEh,